 You know that feeling when you arrive somewhere past bedtime or with a ready-for-a-nap kiddo, and have to fight with a porta-crib to get it set up?
 There’s none of that here.
-This bed, which is surrounded by soft foam bumpers, literally just folds open and you’re good.
+This bed, which has a toddler mattress surrounded by soft foam bumpers, literally just folds open and you’re good.

-This does make it a little bit larger to travel with, but you can also store a blanket and pillow right inside.
+This toddler travel cot is a little bit larger to travel with, but you can also store a blanket and pillow right inside.
 The velour interior is also a super-cozy touch in this kids travel bed, and the mattress cover and included sheet are machine washable.

-Another cot option, this one is super affordable but still durable and safe.
-The cot top itself is made of canvas, but it also includes a fitted sheet to go over it.
-The cot also folds up simply in an accordion style, which is quick and easy.
+Another cot option at less than $30, this one is super affordable but still durable and safe.
+The cot pad itself is made of canvas, but it also includes a fitted sheet to go over it.
+The nap mat also folds up simply in an accordion style, which is quick and easy.
 The steel frame is sturdy, too.

 A toddler bed that’s inside a pop-up tent?
 Now that’s something your kids can get excited about!
-This option uses a tent-like construction to keep kids from rolling out of the bed, instead of the more traditional rails/bumpers.
+This portable toddler travel bed uses a tent-like construction to keep kids from rolling out of the bed, instead of the more traditional rails/bumpers.